 Fry the yucca until it is golden brown and crispy on all sides and set the pieces on a cooling rack, dusting lightly with salt.

 To make the sauce, combine the whole can of evaporated milk, 1-2 Tbsp of aji amarillo (you can add more to taste, but start small because it is spicy), 2-4 ounces of Feta cheese, and about a dozen or so saltine crackers in your blender.
 Add black pepper and garlic to taste, as well as a hard-boiled egg, if you prefer.
 This sauce is meant to be served either cold or room-temp, so once it is combined it’s ready to eat!
-Dip it or pour it – it doesn’t matter how you eat the sauce; what’s important is that you eat it!
+Dip it or pour it – it doesn’t matter how you eat the sauce; what’s important is that you thoroughly enjoy it!

 Please feel free to spam me with all the different foods you like to eat this sauce with!